-The FY 2012 Annual Report is divided into four sections.
+The FY 2013 Annual Report is divided into four sections.
 This Overview section discusses important issues affecting traffic and revenue; the methodology used in the report for making traffic and revenue projections; revenue sufficiency and historical bond information; and the toll collection methods designed for all seven facilities, including SunPass, the Department's Electronic Toll Collection (ETC) system.

-Purpose 1

-To review the overall financial condition of each toll facility and to ascertain whether revenues will be sufficient to meet all financial requirements of the current fiscal year.

-To review in detail the traffic and revenue results of the past year and any significant events that have affected those results.

-To reconcile the current year's data with the projection for the current year in the previous Annual Report and to recalibrate the forecasting procedures (except for 95 Express and Garcon Point Bridge).
+Figure 1.1 To review the overall financial condition of each toll facility and to ascertain whether revenues will be sufficient to meet all financial Purpose 1 requirements of the current fiscal year.
+To review in detail the traffic and revenue results of the past year Purpose 2 and any significant events that have affected those results.
+To reconcile the current year's data with the projection for the current year in the previous Annual Report and to modify future Purpose 3 forecasting accordingly (except for 95 Express and Garcon Point Bridge).
+To provide an updated 10-year projection of traffic, revenue and Purpose 4 expenses (except for 95 Express and Garcon Point Bridge) for use in financial planning for the Department.

-Figure 1.1

-FY 2012 Annual Report Overview 11

-To provide an updated 10-year projection of traffic, revenue and expenses (except for 95 Express and Garcon Point Bridge) for use in financial planning for the Department.

 The Department-owned section contains a review of traffic and revenue on Alligator Alley, Beachline East Expressway, Pinellas Bayway System, Sunshine Skyway Bridge and 95 Express.
-This section also describes current and planned events for each facility and includes traffic, revenue and expense estimates through FY 2023 for all facilities except 95 Express.
-The operating and maintenance expenses and the debt service coverage analysis (if applicable) are also included along with other related liability issues.
+This section also describes current and planned events for each facility and includes traffic, revenue and expense estimates through FY 2024 for all facilities except 95 Express.
+The operating and maintenance expenses and the debt service coverage analysis (if applicable) are also included along with other related liabilities.